5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 MacPro6,1 and older|N/A|N/A|N/A|N/A

 As you can see, desktop machines (iMac, iMacPro and MacPrp) use the same values, whereas the values for notebooks and MacMinis differ.

+## Credits
+- Apple for IORegistryExplorer
+- CorpNewt for SSDTTime